Particl-Community/academy/in-depth/indepth_privacy_tips.rst

 It is an entirely autonomous platform that runs on peer-to-peer (P2P) and blockchain technologies.
 It's not a company, it's not running on servers, it doesn't have any central database, and it doesn't require any middleman such as a payment processor to function.

 In other words, **none of your personal information is ever stored on any database**.
-There is not a single party that can know anything about you and use that information for any reason.
+There is not a single party, other than buyers and sellers you're doing business with, that can know anything about you and use that information for any reason.

 Account Information
 ^^^^^^^^^^^^^^^^^^^

 To use online marketplaces, you generally need accounts.
-That's because marketplaces want to know you as much as possible so they can personalize your experience on their platform, get more money out of you, and then monetize your data.
+That's because marketplaces want to know you as much as possible so they can personalize your experience on their platform, get more money out of you, and then monetize your data externally.

 But having an account still has its upsides.
 It allows the marketplace to remember useful information such as your order history, shipping addresses, payment details, market preferences, and more.
 It can make your life much easier.